 Summary of Colorado HELP Rules:

-- Requires employers in select industries to provide up to four days of paid sick leave for employees with flu-like symptoms who are being tested for COVID-19 or have been told to quarantine or isolate due to a risk of having COVID-19 (Rule 3.1)
+- Requires employers in select industries to provide up to two weeks of paid sick leave for employees with flu-like symptoms who are being tested for COVID-19 or have been told to quarantine or isolate due to a risk of having COVID-19 (Rule 3.1)

-- Applies to industries that involve extensive contact with the public, such as leisure & hospitality, food services, child care, education, home health care and nursing/assisted living facilities, and retail establishments that sell groceries (Rule 3.1)
+- Applies to industries that involve extensive contact with the public, such as leisure & hospitality, food services, child care, education, home health care and nursing/assisted living facilities, retail establishments, real estate sales and leasing, offices and office work, elective medical, dental, and health services, personal care services (defined as hair, beauty, spas, massage, tattoos, pet care, or substantially similar services) (Rule 3.1)

 - Per the US Bureau of Labor Statistics, the “leisure & hospitality” sector includes lodging, arts, entertainment, and recreation establishments, such as hotels/motels, museums and galleries, ski areas, and event venues

 - Applies to all employees regardless of status (full time, part time, seasonal, temp, hourly)